c-s-cook/express-jwt-auth/ReadMe.md

 This branch of the repo contains all of the completed, working files for user sign up / login through JWT in Node.js / Express.js user authentication.

+---
+## INSTALL:
+First, you'll need a MongoDB database and URI ready at hand.
+This is where the user information will be stored.

+Then git clone or download/unzip the repo and cd to the project directory.

+> npm install

+Create a .env file in the root project directory and add...

+MONGO_URL=[ the URI for your MongoDB ]

+JWT_SECRET=[a long, random string with which to encrypt your JWT's]

+> npm run start

+---

 ### File Notes: